 Recently I met a young woman – a recent immigrant to this country – who had met with another attorney before meeting with me.
 Her case was relatively simple, so I was surprised to learn her first attorney had proposed a fee of $5,000.
-When I told her my fee was only $985, she was absolutely shocked.
+When I told her my flat fee, she was absolutely shocked.

 I’m unaware of any Rhode Island attorney who charges less than me to file a personal bankruptcy.
 The typical going attorney rate is probably $1,200 to $1,500 (not counting the $306 filing fee going to the court).
 I personally think that an attorney’s fee of $1,200 is reasonable and fair – given the amount of work that is involved in handling a Chapter 7 bankruptcy filing correctly.
 And for particularly complex cases, fees of $1,500 or higher may be appropriate.
 (Consumers beware: the RI Bankruptcy Court actually restricts attorneys from charging more than $1,500 for a Chapter 7 filing without prior court approval.)
 Also, some attorneys (including myself) offer discounts to seniors and others with extremely simple cases.

 Posted in chapter 13, chapter 7, Rhode Island, RI Bankruptcy Court